dotnet/runtime/src/coreclr/tools/cdac-build-tool/data-descriptor.md

     uint16_t FieldOffset;
 };

-struct GlobalSpec
+struct GlobalLiteralSpec
 {
     uint32_t Name;
     uint32_t TypeName;
     uint64_t Value;
 };

+struct GlobalPointerSpec
+{
+    uint32_t Name;
+    uint32_t AuxIndex;
+};
 ```

+where the magic value is `"DACBLOB"` and `EndMagic` is `{0x01, 0x02, 0x03, 0x04}`

 The blob begins with a directory that gives the relative offsets of the `Types`, `FieldPool`,
-`GlobalValues` and `Names` fields of the blob.
+`GlobalLiteralValues`, `GlobalPointerValues` and `Names` fields of the blob.
 The number of elements of each of the arrays is
 next.
-This is followed by the sizes of the `TypeSpec`, `FieldSpec` and `GlobalSpec` structs.
+This is followed by the sizes of the spec structs.

 Rationale: If a `BinaryBlobDataDescriptor` is created via C macros, we want to embed the `offsetof`
 and `sizeof` of the components of the blob into the blob itself without having to account for any